 After an extensive career as a data scientist, in 2020, John Collins became the Finance Chief of LivePerson, a brand-to-consumer messaging company.
 The company supports businesses by helping them measure the impact of their brand and manage customer signals as they happen.

-In the short term, John's focus has been on addressing data connection issues that can offload, extract, transform and load (ETL) tasks for his finance team—most of which automate the reconciliation of accounts for things such as cash flow reporting.
+In the short term, his focus is on addressing data connection issues that can offload, extract, transform and load (ETL) tasks for his finance team, most of which automate the reconciliation of accounts for things such as cash flow reporting.

 His long-term mission for the company's system layer, however, is to expand the reach of its data.
 His hope is for people, regardless of skill sets, to be able to explore financial or other data of interest in a conversational way.
 In other words, they don't need to be data scientists to obtain and understand key business information.